-Chosen by Anca, Dream Book and Travel
+Chosen by Anca, Vienna Book and Travel

 If you are looking for an authentic destination in Europe, consider a trip to the Slovenian mountains.
 We fortuitously based ourselves in Kranjska Gora, the region’s most famous ski resort, and discovered the area to be an amazingly non-touristic jewel to be explored in every season, which quickly became one of our go-to places for outdoor outings.